felipehcrfernandes/digital-lib/README.md

 - `POST /loans/{loan_id}/renew`
 - `POST /loans/{loan_id}/return`

-This was a deliberate choice to protect the endpoints that create or change system state while keeping read endpoints unrestricted for evaluation usability.
+This was a deliberate choice to protect the endpoints that create or change system state while keeping read endpoints unrestricted initially for simplicity and usability.

 ## Testing